Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Measure: wall clearance, full recline depth, doorway width, and path turns.
+• Measure wall clearance, open depth, and the delivery path before ordering.

-• Prioritize fit: seat height, cushion firmness, and head/neck support.
+• Prioritize fit: seat height, cushion feel, and head support matter more than flashy extras.

 Wall-hugger vs standard power recliners